 You have a few new ways to defer your longevity; click here for details.

 To defer your bonus, please use the Salary Reduction Form.

 If you are eligible to enroll in the Program but have not done so, take advantage of this benefit in the new year!
 Within the next few weeks, you will receive an invitation to enroll, along with your Personal Identification Number (PIN), in the mail.
 To learn more about the Program, see highlights.

 If you are currently enrolled in the Program, it's now easier than ever to increase your contributions.
 Online or over the phone, 24/7, you can make changes to your account, increase your paycheck contributions, change your investment options, and much more.

-120 Day State Employees are eligible to participate in the Deferred Compensation Program.
+New Investment Option - A new fund will be added on November 20, 2015, the Janus Enterprise Fund (JDMNX).
+The Janus Enterprise Fund will replace the discontinued investment option, the Columbia Acorn Z. 120 Day State Employees are eligible to participate in the Deferred Compensation Program.
 They do not receive the Employer Match and must reenroll in the program upon returning to work if they choose to participate.

-Watch List - The Watch list is available from this link: http://treasury.tn.gov/dc/watchlist.html and is listed under Investing at the top navigation menu of this screen.
+The Watch list is available from this link: http://treasury.tn.gov/dc/watchlist.html and is listed under Investing at the top navigation menu of this screen.
 Participants may wish to review their investment selections and asset allocation.